 - SEND offers resources and stories that illustrate how you can grow in your own discipleship and disciple others, both where you are and around the world.
 Read more here.

 - Our internship programs, like the D House where Andrew found close community, include both practical outreach and personal growth through discipling relationships.
-We have D Houses in China, Japan and Spain, plus programs in other countries.
+We have D Houses in East Asia, Japan and Spain, plus programs in other countries.
 Find one that suits your interests.

 - SEND offers more than 200 opportunities to make disciples around the world.
 Explore them here.